 Other Service Sectors: The remaining service-producing sectors include information, professional and business services, private education and healthcare, leisure and hospitality services, and other services.
-Combined, these industries account for half of all nonagricultural jobs in New York.
+Combined, these industries account for over half of all nonfarm jobs in New York.
 Information, education and health, and other services account for a higher proportion of total State employment than for the nation.

-Agriculture: Farming is an important part of the State's rural economy, although it constitutes only about 0.1 percent of total State output.
-Principal agricultural products of the State include milk and dairy products, greenhouse and nursery products, fruits, and vegetables.
-New York ranks among the nation's leaders in the production of certain of these commodities.
+Agriculture: Farming is an important part of the State's rural economy, although it constitutes only about 0.2 percent of total State GDP.
+Principal agricultural products of the State include dairy products, greenhouse and nursery products, fruits, and vegetables.

-Government: Federal, State, and local governments together comprise the third largest sector in terms of nonagricultural jobs, with the bulk of the employment accounted for by local governments.
-Public education is the source of about 40 percent of total State and local government employment.
+Government: Federal, State, and local governments together comprise the third largest sector in terms of nonfarm jobs.
+Public education is the source of over 40 percent of total State and local government employment.